Becoming a Medical Assistant

 Medical assisting is one of the national careers growing much faster than average for all occupations, according to the United States Bureau of Labor Statistics, attributing job growth to the following:

-• Growing number of elderly Americans (i.e. “baby boomers”) who will require medical treatment
+- Many elderly Americans (i.e., “baby boomers”) will require medical treatment.

-Because medical assistants can work in a variety of health centers, salary is likely to differ from industry to industry.
-According the Bureau of Labor Statistics, the median annual wage for medical assistants in 2018 was $33,610.
-The lowest 10 percent earned less than $24,790, while the highest 10 percent earned more than $47,250.
+Because medical assistants can work in various health centers, salaries will likely differ from industry to industry.
+According to the Bureau of Labor Statistics, the median annual wage for medical assistants in 2022 was $38,270.
+The lowest 10 percent earned less than $30,390, while the highest 10 percent earned more than $51,710.

 RELATED: Find out more about MA Salaries

-From 2016 to 2026, medical assisting employment is projected to grow 29 percent, which is much higher than the national average.
+From 2022 to 2032, medical assisting employment is projected to grow 14 percent faster than the national average.
 As the baby boomer population ages, there will be an increased demand for preventive medical care.
-As a result, doctors will expand their practices to hire more medical assistants to handle administrative and clinical duties, which will allow care centers to see more patients.
+As a result, doctors will expand their practices to hire more medical assistants to handle administrative and clinical duties, allowing care centers to see more patients.

 Helpful Medical Assistant Organizations, Societies, and Agencies